antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Time-series-search-engines-over-COVID-19-data.md

 the other on The New York Times COVID-19 data, [[NYT1](https://github.com/nytimes/covid-19-data)].

-Here are links to interactive interfaces of the TSSEs hosted at [shinyapps.io by RStudio](https://www.shinyapps.io):
+Here are links to interactive interfaces of the TSSEs hosted (and publicly available) at [shinyapps.io by RStudio](https://www.shinyapps.io):

 - [Apple Mobility Trends Reports Search Engine](https://antononcube.shinyapps.io/AppleCOVID19MobilityTrends/)